 ➢ Try opening the garage door.
 Some adjustments will need to be done to determine how high the door should close all the way and the tension needed on the door.
 The door will not be able to open all the way because of some adjustments that have not been made.

 ➢ The adjustments are made to the motoring unit.
 Use the instruction manual when making the revolutions.

 ➢ Check the force of the opener; if there is an obstruction the garage door it will shut down to prevent damage.
 This is also the test for garage door balance.

 ➢ Pull the emergency handle release.
 Then manually close the garage door.
 Run the opener through a cycle, the carriage should now operate normally.
 Close and open the garage door.
 Check the upward force.
-Adjust till you find the correct amount of force need to operate the garage door.
+Adjust till you find the correct amount of force needs to operate the garage door.

-➢ Finally make sure you program your remote to your garage door opener.
+➢ Finally, make sure you program your remote to your garage door opener.
 Refer to your instruction manual on how to do this.